steinwurf/stub/README.rst

     uint32_t d = some_function(); // <---- Crash

-In addition to the functionality shown in this example the ``stub::call`` object provides a couple of extra functions for checking the current state.
-See the src/stub/call.hpp header for more information.
+In addition to the functionality shown in this example the ``stub::function`` object provides a couple of extra functions for checking the current state.
+See the src/stub/function.hpp header for more information.

 For more information on the options for return values see the